-Duke Rohlen is a serial entrepreneur.
+Duke Rohlen is a serial entrepreneur and founder of Ajax Health.
 He is the cofounder of FoxHollow Technologies (acquired by Ev3 for $780 million), CV Ingenuity (acquired by Covidien for $300 million), Spirox, Inc. (acquired by Entellus Medical for over $200 million), and EPIX Therapeutics (acquired by Medtronic for $350 million).
 His most recent company is Ajax Health which will source and provide operational and financial capabilities to a diversified portfolio of emerging medical device companies.
 The company has raised over $120 million from investors such as KKR.

 In this episode you will learn: